 Reduce the plastic that we use

 Reducing packaging supports our climate ambition and decreases the amount of plastic we put on the market.
-To achieve reduction we will utilize several levers including packaging design to minimize the use of materials, switching to alternative, environmentally friendly materials, and our work to reinvent packaging to reduce the need for single use plastics through reusable and refillable packaging.
+To achieve reduction we will utilize several levers including designing packaging to minimize the use of materials, switching to alternative, environmentally friendly materials, and working to reinvent packaging to reduce the need for single use plastics through reusable or low/no package models.
 For example, to reduce plastics across primary, secondary and tertiary packaging, we have light-weighted our bottles, reduced thickness of our films, and cut down on shipping and other packaging materials.
 Our R&D teams are developing new technology that will pre-settle our snacks products in order to use a smaller bag for the same amount of product, further reducing our use of plastic.

 Recycle: support a circular economy for plastic